stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### HELEN

-Yeah, genuinely but you should also pay for it 'cause you should always pay for your games.
+Yeah, genuinely.
+But you should also pay for it 'cause you should always pay for your games.

 #### BEN

 Yes.
-It, it is a pay-what-you-want and it does say on the website that you can preview it for free. [__Helen:__ Mm-hmm.]
-But, yeah, it is pay-what-you-want, so if you like it, pay for it. [__Lydia:__ Yay.]
-Even if it's, like, fifty cents or a dollar or a pound.
+It is a pay-what-you-want, and it does say on the website that you can preview it for free.

+#### HELEN

+Mm-hmm.

+#### BEN

+But, yeah, it is pay-what-you-want, so.
+If you like it, pay for it.

+#### LYDIA

+Yaay!

-#### TIM
+#### BEN

-If you use--
+Even if it's, like, fifty cents, or a dollar, or a pound.
+If you're--

 #### LYDIA